Axekinn/wiki.axekin.com/content/en/post/cheat_citra.md

 searchHidden: false
 ---

-> **⚠️ Important Warning**: Using cheats can sometimes corrupt your saves or make certain games unstable.
+> **⚠️ Important Warning**: Using cheats can sometimes corrupt your save files or make certain games unstable.
 Use them at your own risk!

 ## Introduction

 Using cheats on the **Citra** emulator can sometimes be confusing for new users.
-This complete guide will explain **step by step** how to configure and effectively use cheat codes on your emulated Nintendo 3DS games.
+This comprehensive guide will explain **step by step** how to configure and effectively use cheat codes on your emulated Nintendo 3DS games.

-The process is similar to that of the **Dolphin** emulator, but with some specificities unique to Citra that we will explore together.

 ### General Process

 1. **Launch Citra** → Load your game
 2. **Emulation Menu** → Cheats
 3. **Add Cheat** → Enter the code
-4. **Activate the cheat** → Test in game
+4. **Enable the cheat** → Test in-game
-5. **Check** version/region if problem
+5. **Check** version/region if there's a problem

 ## Prerequisites